openshift/training/beta-2-setup.md

 All we are doing is leveraging the standard Dockerhub MySQL container, which knows to take some env-vars when it fires up (eg: the MySQL root password).

+It may take a little while for the mysql container to download from the Docker Hub which can cause the frontend application to appear broken if it is restarted.
+In reality it's simply polling for the database connection to become active.
+It's a good idea to verify that that database is running at this point.
+If you don't happen to have a mysql client installed you can verify it's running with curl:

+    curl `osc get services | grep database | awk '{print $4}'`:5434

+Obviously mysql doesn't speak HTTP so you'll see garbled output like this (however, you'll know your database is running!):

+    5.6.2K\l-7mA<��F/T:emsy'TR~mysql_native_password!��#08S01Got packets out of order

 ### Visit Your Application Again
 Visit your application again with your web browser.
 Why does it still say that there is no database?